Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/8_SLA.md

 - Traditional Web Service : SLA negotiation, provisioning. service delivery, monitoring are not automated.
 - Cloud computing : SLA automation is required for highly dynamic and scalable service consumption **Resource Allocation** :
-- Traditional Web Service : UDDt (Universal Description Discovery ond Integration) for advertising and discovering between web services
+- Traditional Web Service : UDDt (Universal Description Discovery and Integration) for advertising and discovering between web services
 - Cloud computing : resources are allocated and distributed globally without any central  directory